FraDB23/blog_statistics/_articoli/HMW-9.md

 ## 1. Introduction

-This short assignment reviews the main interpretations of probability (classical, frequentist, Bayesian, and geometric) and explains how the axiomatic approach helps remove conceptual inconsistencies among them.
+This short blog-post reviews the main interpretations of probability (classical, frequentist, Bayesian, and geometric) and explains how the axiomatic approach helps remove conceptual inconsistencies among them.
 It also summarizes the relationship between probability theory and measure theory (sigma-algebras, probability measures, measurable functions, random variables).
 Finally, using the probability axioms, it derives the **subadditivity property** and the **inclusion–exclusion principle**.

-The writing style is intentionally simple, similar to that of an undergraduate cybersecurity student.

 ---